-There are no other derivative financial instruments.
+There are no other derivative financial instruments in the form of a swap.

 (f) Fees and commissions

 Fees and commissions receivable for the continuing servicing of loans and receivables are recognised on the basis of services provided.
 Other fees are recognised when receivable.